- Instructions for Form 8902 - Introductory Material

 The corporation has gross income from core qualifying activities of $20 million and gross income from secondary activities of $5 million.
 The corporation enters $20 million on line G(1), $4 million (20% of $20 million) on line G(2)(a), and $1 million (gross income from secondary activities of $5 million less the $4 million limit) on line G(2)(b).

-The same facts as above except the corporation has gross income from secondary activities of $3 million.
+The facts are the same as in Example 1 above, except the corporation has gross income from secondary activities of $3 million.
 The corporation would enter $3 million on line G(2)(a) and zero on line G(2)(b).
 Gross income from secondary activities of $3 million is less than the $4 million limit.

 For purposes of this election, the term "qualifying incidental activities" means shipping-related activities if: